vtsiniko/fusion-video-inertial-for-intake-detection/README.md

-# Implementation of fusion networks for detection of food intake cycle from video and inertial sensors.
+# Implementation of fusion networks for detection food intake cycle from video and inertial sensors.
 We use FICv dataset to evaluate the model

-Implementation of various deep neural networks for detection of food and drink intake gestures from video.
-We use recordings from a 360-degree camera to predict frame-level labels.
-Find our published paper [here](https://ieeexplore.ieee.org/document/8853283).

 ## Preprocess Data